AI4ScienceConf/AI4ScienceConf.github.io/source/CoE.md

 <a name="concern-remediation" />
 #### Concerns and Remediation
-This Code should be read in concert with the COLM Code of Conduct.
+This Code should be read in concert with the CAIS Code of Conduct.
 Concerns can be raised regarding any conduct and contributions that contravene this Code.
 Where ethical concerns are raised during the review of research contributions, or in the conduct of scientific communication and exchange, this Code serves as an additional basis for remediation of possible violation.
-COLM reserves the right to reject and refuse the presentation of any scientific work found to violate the ethical guidelines put forth here, at any point.
+CAIS reserves the right to reject and refuse the presentation of any scientific work found to violate the ethical guidelines put forth here, at any point.
 Processes for raising concerns and remediation are described in the Call for Papers/Author Guide and in the [Code of Conduct](/CoC.html).

 #### Related Codes and References